oauthstuff/draft-oauth-rar/main.md

 ## OpenID Connect {#openid}

-This examples tries to encapsulate all details specific to the OpenID Connect part of an authorization process into an authorization JSON object.
+This hypothetical examples tries to encapsulate all details specific to the OpenID Connect part of an authorization process into an authorization JSON object.

 The top-level elements are based on the definitions given in [@OIDC]: